Innovation and Entrepreneurship Club

 Welcome all members, including student members, of HKCS.
 Coaches are invited and they are not restricted to HKCS members.

-The EC manages the Club and it is consisted of 11 officer bears, namely:
+The EC manages the Club and it is consisted of 11 bearers, namely:

 |Chairperson:||Mr. Andrew McLachlan|